Emeline S. Burlingame: Career

-After completing her education, she taught for five years.
+Dover, New Hampshire

 On Thanksgiving Day, November 1859, she married Luther Rawson Burlingame, a Brown University man, class of 1857, from Pennsylvania.
 Mr. and Mrs. Burlingame lived for two years at Wellsboro, Pennsylvania, where Mr. Burlingame was principal of the Academy, six years at Whitesboro, New York, where Mr. Burlingame was Professor of Greek and Latin in the Free Baptist Seminary, and then seven years in Dover, New Hampshire.
 Mr. Burlingame became Publishing Agent in the Free Baptist Publishing Establishment.
 In Dover, she began her public career of writing and speaking.
 She contributed articles to the Morning Star, Little Star, and The Myrtle, becoming editor of the latter during the remainder of her stay in Dover.

-In 1869, Dr. Dio Lewis gave the lecture in Dover that he gave three years later in Hillsboro, Ohio, where it inspired the woman's temperance crusade and led to the organization of the W. C. T. U. In Dover, a committee of women was appointed, meetings held and saloons visited.
+In 1869, Dr. Dio Lewis gave the lecture in Dover that he would give again three years later in Hillsboro, Ohio, where it inspired the woman's temperance crusade and led to the organization of the WCTU.
+In Dover, a committee of women was appointed, meetings held and saloons visited.
 Burlingame was a member of this committee, presided at the great mass meetings held, and was offered the leadership of the movement, which she declined.
-“In June, 1873,” said Burlingame, “Mrs. M. M. H. Hills came to my house and told me I had been elected president of the Free Baptist W.M.S., just organized at the New Hampshire Yearly Meeting.
+“In June, 1873,” said Burlingame, “Mrs. M. M. H. Hills came to my house and told me I had been elected president of the Free Baptist WMS, just organized at the New Hampshire Yearly Meeting.
 I at once decided that if president in name, I would be in fact.
 It had been the custom for women's societies in the denomination to ask a minister to preside, read reports and conduct all public business.
 I arranged at the first meeting after my election for the women to do their own work.
 I well remember the first time I presided at the Anniversaries in 1873 at Farmington, N. H." The prominent men, Dr. O. B. Cheney, Rev. Ebenezer Knowlton, who had formerly conducted the exercises for the women, sat in the front pew, ready to grasp the helm should anything go wrong.
 Ascending the steps to the platform, Burlingame was too abashed to stand behind the pulpit, so she stood beside it.
 Other officers sustained their parts well.
 At the close of the exercises Rev. Knowlton came and congratulated her and said, "The brethren will have to look out for their laurels after this.”